OpenMDAO/OpenMDAO1/openmdao/docs/usr-guide/examples/krig_sin.rst

 .. note::

-    Whats the difference between a `MetaModel` and a surrogate model?
-In OpenMDAO surrogate model refers to the model for a single response, and `MetaModel` represents a collection of surrogate models trained at the same locations in the design space.
+    What's the difference between a `MetaModel` and a surrogate model?
+In OpenMDAO, "surrogate model" refers to the model for a single response, and `MetaModel` represents a collection of surrogate models trained at the same locations in the design space.